On different reliability standards in current mathematical research: Different reliability standards: examples

 $\bullet$ in \cite{Ka91} (it is even not explicitly stated there) because the statement of \cite[Theorem I(1)]{Ad18} is not present in \cite{Ka91} (even as a conjecture), and the paper \cite{Ad18} does not mention that \cite[Theorem I(1)]{Ad18} was not known in 1991 (even as a conjecture);

 $\bullet$ in \cite[\S4.6]{Ad18} because \cite[\S4.6]{Ad18} does not explicitly mention this implication.

 (b) In his letter of 22.01.2019 (but not in \cite{Ad18}, see Remark \ref{r:fromll}.a) Karim Adiprasito writes {\it `...it [AS: GKS] follows from Theorem I and Corollary 4.8.
-(I also remark that after that corollary).'} This is wrong for the following reasons.
-First, \cite[Corollary 4.8]{Ad18} is not a rigorous mathematical statement because

-$\bullet$ an object cannot satisfy a theorem (as in arXiv version 1 of \cite[Corollary 4.8]{Ad18} to which Karim's letter refers; I also could not find any statement named `hard Lefschetz theorem' in \cite[\S1-\S4]{Ad18}).
+(I also remark that after that corollary).'} This is wrong because \cite[Corollary 4.8]{Ad18} is not a rigorous mathematical statement.
+Indeed, the assumption of \cite[Corollary 4.8]{Ad18} is `\emph{If $\Sigma$ is a $2k$-dimensional rational sphere in $\R^{2k+1}$ that satisfies the hard Lefschetz property}'.
+However, the definition of `\emph{the hard Lefschetz property}' is neither presented nor referred-to in \cite[\S1-\S4]{Ad18}.\footnote{Also, an object cannot satisfy a theorem (as in arXiv version 1 of \cite[Corollary 4.8]{Ad18} to which Karim's letter refers; I could not find any statement named `hard Lefschetz theorem' in \cite[\S1-\S4]{Ad18}.} Observe that in \cite{Ad18} it is not written that GKS {\it `follows from Theorem I and Corollary 4.8'.}